Beef Liver Braised in Sour Cream and Milk

 7. Step 7:

-Pour hot milk into the pan to the liver.
-Add salt, pepper and mix again.
+Pour the hot milk into the pan with the liver.
+Add salt and pepper and stir again.

 8. Step 8:

-Bring the sauce to a boil, cover and simmer for about 15 minutes.
+Bring the sauce to a boil, cover, and simmer over low heat for about 15 minutes.

 9. Step 9: